18 email marketing performance metrics for improved campaign tracking

 2

-Use segmentation to personalize the types of content you send to different groups of subscribers.
+Use segmentation: Personalize the types of content you send to different groups of subscribers.

 -